technix/atrament.ink/docs/atrament-basics/multimedia.md

 #### Scenes background

-To set or remove background image for the scene area, use `#BACKGROUND` knot tag:
+To set or remove a background image for the scene area, use the `#BACKGROUND` knot tag:

 ```c
 === story_knot1